ZOEYXIAOZHENG/ZOEYXIAOZHENG/README.md

     whoAmI: "a Web Developer with strong passion in coding.",
     aboutMe: [
         "🏄🏼‍♀️  I’m learning TypeScript and snowboarding.",
-        "👩🏻‍💻  I’m currently looking for a Frontend Web Developer job.", "🌵  I like cats, green plants, swimming and creative design.", "💬  Ask me about airplanes, travel and Asia.", ],
+        "👩🏻‍💻  I’m currently looking for a software engineering job.", "🌵  I like cats, green plants, swimming and creative design.", "💬  Ask me about airplanes, travel and Asia.", ],